Frequently Asked Questions

 You can obtain online forms for certain reports to complete and forward to our department.
 See our "Online Reports" link for a list of these certain report forms.
 Some of these reports must be personally submitted at our office with proof of identification.

 A vehicle (other than a pedalcycle) is abandoned on public streets if it is parked for more than 48 hours while displaying an expired inspection or registration sticker; is in an inoperable condition; or is parked illegally.
 A vehicle is abandoned on private property if it has been parked there for more than 24 hours without the consent of the property owner, in which case the property owner or designee must report the vehicle as abandoned.
 See the online form to report abandoned vehicles.

 The curfew in Muhlenberg Twp. is 9:00 pm to 5:00 am every day, unless accompanied by a parent or guardian.

-Parking, traffic and non-traffic citations may be paid at the Magistrate's Office during normal business hours, at 427 Water Street, Temple, PA 19560.
+Parking tickets can be paid during normal business hours at the Muhlenberg Twp.
+Police Dept. at 210 George St. Reading, PA 19605.
+Traffic and non-traffic citations are handled at the Magistrate's Office during normal business hours, at 427 Water Street, Temple, PA 19560.